 Issues With Norway Rats

-Out of the many pests in Tyler, Norway rats are one of the largest.
+Out of the many pests in Texas, Norway rats are one of the largest.
 They're also one of the most dangerous.
 Like other rodents, these rats can spread diseases.
 Once inside your home, they can spread serious illnesses to anyone in your home or business.
 Young children and the elderly are high risk populations.
 Rats also have the potential to trigger asthma or allergies.
 When they are around in large numbers, rats can cause serious discomfort for allergy sufferers.
 That sneezing and coughing may not be seasonal allergies.

 Perhaps the biggest problem with Norway rats is their propensity to cause damage.
 These rodents like to chew, and they don't discriminate.
 They might chew your wood, electrical wires, and other building materials.
 In addition to causing structural damage, rats can damage your wiring and cause a fire hazard.